axkeyz/portfolio/content/projects/pbt-parser.md

 ## LEARNING

 - SQLite is really barebones.
 Go doesn't seem to support some of the functions either.
 However, it's lightweight and definitely useable for a small project like this one.
+- Not having a recommended structure (MVC) or object-orientated programming principles can be both a plus (more flexibiity and easier to make small apps) and a minus (structure is difficult to maintain).

 ## TODOS